viktor32/etherscanner/README.md

 # EtherScanner

  Module for parse ethereum transactions or block and get from them all Eth transfers (normal and "internal")

+## Warning
+To work the module need this correction - https://github.com/ethereum/go-ethereum/pull/15297.
+So you must use geth version 1.7.3 or higher

 [![NPM version][npm-image]][npm-url]

 [npm-image]: https://badge.fury.io/js/etherscanner.svg